 To overcome these rigid and imprecise ticket routing mechanisms, we’ve integrated the power of our AI engine with our automated ticketing system to understand the intent behind more specific queries that are difficult to correctly route with traditional tags.
 This way, brands can implement a ticket automation platform that is able to respond to customer-specific needs, while allowing agents to focus on higher-value work.

 In addition to imprecise routing, most traditional ticketing systems are difficult to integrate with other company systems and sources of information, which in turn leads to clunky integrations or the need for manual retrieval of information.

 To deliver an excellent customer experience, brands need to ensure that each interaction with customers is context-based and meaningful.

-A Microsoft study found that one of the top frustrations among customers is the lack of knowledge on the agent's end, and the need to repeat information more than once during the interaction.
-A whopping 75% of customers want the agent to know who they are and their purchase history—an expectation that signals the importance of having information retrieval synchronized and automated.
+One of the top frustrations among customers is the lack of knowledge on the agent's end, and the need to repeat information more than once during the interaction.
+A whopping 70% of consumers believe that companies should collaborate on their behalf so they don’t have to repeat information to different representatives.
+This expectation clearly signals the importance of having information retrieval synchronized and automated.

 Backed by NLP and intent understanding, AI-powered ticketing serves as an underlying structure that can process customers’ inquiries.
 It can also decipher their needs and serve the required information, all without the involvement of a live agent, across all channels, from chat to emails.
 In this way, AI-powered ticketing platforms remove the burden of manual, repetitive tasks, such as sending a forgotten password email or checking on an order status, from agents.